kyma-project/kyma/docs/serverless/03-03-registries.md

 Once you have Serverless up and running, you can switch to an external registry:

 - Per Namespace, and have even multiple external registries in a cluster, but no more than one per Namespace.
-- Cluster-wide, with this configuration overwriting by default the Namespace-scoped
+- Cluster-wide, with this configuration overwriting by default the Namespace-scoped one.

 ### Namespace-scoped external registry